dbettend8-sudo/02.dyi_data_collector/README.md

   - `IncomeTypes` → distinct income types

 You can use this link to make a copy of the document in your google account.
-Make sure to delete the dummy data on all the tables!
+Make sure you enable editing and delete the dummy data on all the tables!

 ([https://docs.google.com/spreadsheets/d/FILE_ID/copy](https://docs.google.com/spreadsheets/d/1-7r4feTc4ek_SCIUcxHISn6DSkw-5M9H1cIISFR-xnI/copy))

+While you are at it you can add a few categories to the Types tables...
 ---

 ## Step 1: Connect to AppSheet